paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-160-treatment-of-certain-payments-in-eugenics-compensation.md

   https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42&num=0&edition=prelim
 ---
 <a id="section-18501"></a>
 ## § 18501.
-Exclusion of payments from State Eugenics compensation programs from consideration in determining eligibility for, or the amount of, Federal public benefits
+Exclusion of payments from State eugenics compensation programs from consideration in determining eligibility for, or the amount of, Federal public benefits
 **(a) In general** Notwithstanding any other provision of law, payments made under a State eugenics compensation program shall not be considered as income or resources in determining eligibility for, or the amount of, any Federal public benefit.

 **(b) Definitions** For purposes of this section: